 Below is a listing of publishers of fantasy literature.
-The majority of UK ones ask that authors only make submissions through a literary agent, to spare themselves being inundated with thousands of submissions a week – most won’t even provide the names and contact details of their staff on their websites because they don’t want to be flooded with enquiries.
-A few of the publishers, however, will accept unsolicited ‘submissions’ from even first-time (previously unpublished) authors.
-A number of them will also have ‘submission windows’, specific times of the year when they will accept any and all submissions.
+A number of the publishers will accept unsolicited ‘submissions’ from even first-time (previously unpublished) authors.
+Some will have ‘submission windows’, specific times of the year when they will accept any and all submissions.
 You need to check the ‘submission guidelines’ for each publisher and keep an eye on their sites for announcements regarding submission/open windows/doors.

 Orbit Books.
 Need to approach them through an agent. http://www.orbitbooks.net/faq/